junobuild/docs/docs/faq.md

 ### Is Juno a project of the DFINITY foundation?

-No. We did not seek or receive any specific support from the [foundation](https://dfinity.org/), nor did we apply for any grants.
+No. We did not seek or receive any specific support from the [foundation](https://dfinity.org/).
+However, after a year of existence, we were awarded a [Developer Grant](https://dfinity.org/grants/) in 2024, which we used to further develop the ecosystem, build templates to ease the onboarding of new developers, and improve our visual communication and overall marketing strategy.

 ### Does Juno exercise control over developers' work?